-SysEx Librarian is a utility for Mac OS X which lets you communicate with MIDI devices using System Exclusive messages, also known as SysEx.
+SysEx Librarian is an app to let your Mac communicate with MIDI devices using System Exclusive messages, also known as SysEx.
 The most common use is to backup patch data from synthesizers, although there are others (such as sending firmware updates).

 - MIDI hardware interface with Mac OS X driver